I am so excited about these cupcakes!

 Chill the cupcakes in the refrigerator to completely set and harden the ganache before serving, about 30 minutes.

 Fruit and Chocolate?
 A Flawless Combo

 Pairing fruit with chocolate has always been a huge crowd-pleaser.
 Chocolate-covered strawberries are a perfect example!

-I would say that there’s nothing better than a huge chunk of juicy fruit draped in chocolaty goodness… but these rich cupcakes are keeping my mouth shut.
+I would say that there’s nothing better than a huge chunk of juicy fruit draped in chocolaty goodness… but recipes like our ganache tart topped with fresh raspberries, as well as these rich cupcakes, are keeping my mouth shut.

 Because I just stuffed my face with a few big bites of fluffy chocolate cake and fudgy ganache frosting.

 And I’m just about to do it all over again with a second helping.

 If you want even more fruity flavor, we suggest scooping out a little of the inside of each cupcake, and filling it with your favorite jam or jelly.
 If you have pomegranate jelly, perfect!
 But any berry flavor will be a perfect addition.